-In the inpatient therapeutic milieu, CS was able to talk frankly about the development and maintenance factors of his depressive and gender dysphoric feelings and about his fear of gaining weight and physical maturation.
+In the inpatient therapeutic milieu CS was able to talk frankly about the development and maintenance factors of his depressive and gender dysphoric feelings and about his fear of gaining weight and physical maturation.
 These factors were identified and addressed in therapy.
-Finally, after a shared decision-making process CS decided to stop puberty suppression which was recommended from a professional perspective.
-The decision caused CS major distress because he was afraid not to have any control over the physical change of his body, especially the menses.
-He also feared weight gain and for a short period started restrictive eating and lost weight.
+Finally after a shared decision making process CS decided to stop puberty suppression which was recommended from a professional perspective.
+The decision caused CS major distress because he was afraid not to have any control about the physical change of his body, especially the menses.
+He also feared a weight gain and for a short period of time started restrictive eating and lost weight.
 The restrictive eating was treated with psychoeducation and an eating protocol.
-See Figure 2 for the weight curve for treatment from week 11.
+See figure 2 for the weight curve over the course of treatment from week 1 to week 11.

-Figure 2) A course of body weight.
-At admission CS had a BMI 17.4 kg/m (7P, -1.45z)(a), the lowest BMI was 18.1 kg/m (5P, -1.61z) in week 5 (b), at hospital discharge BMI was 18.1 kg/m [18P, -0.93z] (c).
+Figure 2.
+Course of body weight.
+At admission CS had a BMI 17.4 kg/m2 (7P, -1.45z)(a), the lowest BMI was 18.1 kg/m^2 (5P, -1.61z) in week 5 (b), at hospital discharge BMI was 18.1 kg/m^2 [18P, -0.93z] (c).

-Throughout therapy, he gained insight into dysfunctional thoughts, emotions, and behaviors.
-At the end of the treatment, he accepted his femalesex body, identified himself as non-binary, and kept his male name and male pronoun.
+Over the course of therapy he gained insight in dysfunctional thoughts, emotions and behaviors.
+At the end of the treatment he accepted his female-sex body, identified himself as non-binary and kept his male name and male pronoun .
 He did not regret the developmental pathway of the past two years anymore, which he could appreciate as a necessary diversion of finding out about his gender identity.
-He did not feel easy with his menses but accepted and coped with it without major suffering from it anymore.
-He continued psychotherapy every week.
-CSS's parents supported the treatment, in family therapy sessions CS increasingly opened up to his parents, talking more frankly about his emotional problems and his attempts to cope with them.
-At hospital discharge, the diagnosis of a mild depressive disorder was still present (F32.0).
+He did not feel easy with his menses, but accepted and coped with it without major suffering from it anymore.
+He continued psychotherapy on a weekly basis.

+CSs parents supported the treatment, in family therapy sessions CS increasingly opened up to his parents, talking more frankly about his emotional problems and his attempts to cope with them.

+At hospital discharge the diagnosis of a mild depressive disorder was still present (F32.0).
 The diagnosis of GD was changed into sexual maturation disorder (F66.0).

-Follow-up- 1.5 years later
+Follow-Up- 1,5 years later

-At a follow-up assessment, CS reported that in summer 2020 she decided to alter her name and pronouns back to female.
+At a follow-up assessment CS reported that in summer 2020 she decided to alter her name and pronouns back to female.
 She reported that she would define her gender as non-binary.
 Since hospital discharge she still struggled with her menses, thus she is taking now a gestagen drug to suppress it.
 CS mentioned that she still had depressive thoughts and behaviors from time to time but could manage her daily life.
 She could not report her actual weight, however, restrictive eating did not occur anymore.
 She did not need psychotherapy sessions anymore.
 Regarding the GnRHa treatment she does not regret anything, she rather sees it as part of her process of finding out her own gender identity.
 CS's mother confirmed CS's statement.